Answer the call of the wild in September with a two-week self-drive itinerary that spans Iceland’s breathtaking Ring Road.

 🏡 Overnight Accommodation: Reykjavik

 When we arrived at Keflavik Airport, 50km from Reykjavik, our priority was to pick up the hire car.
-Many of the hire car companies are based near the airport, so we took the free airport shuttle bus.
+Many rental car companies are based near the airport, so we took the free airport shuttle bus.

 Sun Voyager